josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/📖_russia_a_cheat_sheet_for_the_british.md

 ---

-# 👑 I. The Tsar Is Easier To Understand If You Understand Kingship
+## 👑 The Tsar Is Easier To Understand If You Understand Kingship

 British audiences already understand:
 - hereditary legitimacy,